z-bus/api/README.md

 ## Hardware requirements

 * You'll need your home to be **equipped and hard-wired with a Z-Bus smart home system installation** available on [z-bus.com](https://www.z-bus.com).
 * You require the **[Interface](https://z-bus.de/produkte/interface) smart home server and IoT gateway** up and running at your home.
-It will execute the script and run your automations locally on the device, even without connection to the internet.
+It will receive the script and run your automations locally on the device, even without connection to the internet.
 * **Internet connectivity** is however recommended for scripting (albeit it is also possible offline)

 ## Getting started